Elemend/Builders-Wand/README.md

 **"builders_wand_1.14.zip" and "Builder's Wand Texture.zip"**

 Click on these zip files and each time you will be brought to a page with a direct Download Button on the right hand side.
 Click that and save it.
 Then open your Minecraft directory, where the savefile for your world is saved.
 Your worldsave contains a folder "datapacks", where the zipfile named: "builders_wand.zip" needs to be copied into.
+Minecraft will enable new availabe Datapacks on a restart of the world.
+If the world is currently running, you will need to type the command: **/reload** into chat.

 The Textures for the Wands are provided with a Resourcepack that come with a file named "Builder's Wand Texture.zip".
 Copy this zip file into your Resourepacks Folder in your Minecraft Directory and activate the Resourcepack in the Game under Options-> Resource Packs.
 You'll recognise the Texture from the Picture above.
 If the Resourcepack is not installed, the icon in the advancement tab will show a barrier texture.